-Today he told me that he feels a sense of pressure whenever ‘video day’ rolls around.
-Whilst he tries to make an interesting video, some days he isn’t ‘feeling it’ and is tempted to just put anything together and release it.
-Whenever he is done recording the video for the day, he feels like a weight has been lifted from his shoulders.
+Today, this person told me that they feel a sense of pressure whenever ‘video day’ rolls around.
+Whilst they try to make an interesting video, some days they just aren’t ‘feeling it’ and are tempted to just put anything together and release it.
+Whenever they are done recording the video for the day, they feel like a weight has been lifted from their shoulders.

-I can identify with how he feels about that.
+I can identify with how this person feels.
 To date, I have written 63 of these micro-blogs (including this one) across two and a half months-ish.
 Naturally, during the course of this experiment, there have been days when I didn’t feel like writing.
 Not too many at first, but recently, perhaps quite often.
 I usually try to publish something, even if I’m not ‘feeling it’.
 The only time that I don’t is when I have something more important and urgent to do.

 Part of the issue for me is that because I’m doing something that someone else may eventually consume, I have a kind of obligation to be interesting, informative, clear, etc. I don’t feel comfortable releasing something that isn’t at least a little insightful (your milage may vary about the quality of my writing, obviously!).
 It becomes less like a hobby and a release, and more like work or a chore.

 Don’t confuse this with ‘lacking ideas’.
 I have a list of 20 blog post titles that I’d like to write.
 When I look at that list, I don’t feel like I am ‘ready’ to write a lot of them.
 Perhaps I don’t feel experienced enough to write about a topic, or I know that I need to learn more about a subject to do it justice.

 Maybe this links into the adage of “Don’t make your hobby your job”?
 Whilst trying to write every day isn’t my job, in a sense it has become like a job because it is a persistent, recurring obligation.
 A persistent, recurring obligation sounds a lot like a job to me.